-BT IP Connect converged broadband network with Connect Intelligence Dynatrace paves the way for fresh thinking and shared services
+BT IP Connect converged broadband network with Connect Intelligence Dynatrace has paved the way for fresh thinking and shared services.

 Norfolk County Council was keen to deliver services in fresh ways, even to the tiniest hamlets.
 But Karen O’Kane had a tight budget and a lot of ground to cover with it.

 That’s why she called in the BT team.
 Now, a cost effective BT IP Connect network embraces residents, businesses, and council employees – along with children in 450 schools – right across Norfolk.